East Algarve Escapes: Best Towns, Beaches & Culinary Delights

 East Algarve is a relaxed and naturally beautiful area that provides a true and unique experience.
-While the western part of the Algarves can be more tourist developed, this region is much more laid-back, beautiful, and historical.
+While the western part of the Algarves can be more tourist-developed, this region is much more laid-back, beautiful, and historical.

-East Algarve offers a more laid-back way of discovering the county’s charms, with untouched coastlines, picturesque villages, scrumptious seafood, and nature parks.
+It offers a more laid-back way of discovering the county’s charms, with untouched coastlines, picturesque villages, scrumptious seafood, and nature parks.

-Why You Should Never Miss East Algarve
+Why You Should Never Miss the East Algarve

 Overview of Unique Attractions and Experiences